sushant12/sushant12/README.md

 ### Hi there 👋

+I am a self taught software engineer with passion to build scalable distributed system.

 <!--
 **sushant12/sushant12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.